 The lug width is 20mm, the same as the bracelet.
 And the lug to lug measurement comes it ad 49 mm, which is decent.

 One thing to keep in mind is that this watch was actually Timex’s response to people wanting a larger version of the Weekender.
 That one was really popular, but many found it too small to the 38mm width of the case.
 The Expedition Scout is, therefore, wider, and looks better on larger wrists.
 But it still fits people with smaller wrists nicely, which is the perfect middle ground.

 The case is covered with mineral crystal glass, which is a good mid-range option.
 It has great scratch resistance, but not really the best impact resistance.
 Your watch will easily come out unscathed from a duel with your keys, but not really from a fight with the corner of the table.

 There are three types of bracelet for this particular version of the Expedition Scout – a nylon bracelet, a leather bracelet, and a nylon bracelet with leather trims.
 Each type has its upsides and downsides, but it largely depends on your personal preference and what you are using the watch for.

 Nylon bracelets are the most durable option.
-Wear and tear is virtually non-existent with them, and they perform really well in water.
-If you need a proper sports watch, then this is the best option for the bracelet for you.
+Wear and tear are virtually non-existent with them, and they perform really well in water.
+If you need proper sports to watch, then this is the best option for the bracelet.
 But they look kind of cheap.

 If you want your Expedition Scout to look more elegant, go for a leather bracelet.
 It gives the watch quite a different look, but it won’t really last you as long as the nylon one.
 However, you can easily replace it, and a new one costs only about $15-20.